py2ai/py2ai.github.io/_posts/2021-04-05-How-make-SQL-dataset-in-Python.md

 ---
+categories:
+- GUI tutorial series
+description: This tutorial is about using sqlite3 to create, insert data and update SQL table
+featured-img: sqlite3
+keywords:
+- SQLite
+- Python SQL
+- Database Tutorial
+- sqlite3
+- SQL Basics
 layout: post
+mathjax: true
+tags:
+- Python
+- SQLite
+- SQL
+- Database
+- Tutorial
 title: Basics about SQL database in Python
-categories: [GUI tutorial series]
-mathjax: true
-featured-img: sqlite3
-description:  This tutorial is about using sqlite3 to create, insert data and update SQL table
-tags: [Python, SQLite, SQL, Database, Tutorial]
-keywords: [SQLite, Python SQL, Database Tutorial, sqlite3, SQL Basics]
 ---

 Hi friends!
 SQLite is basically a C library which gives us a lightweight disk-based database.
 It does not require a separate server process.
 On the other hand it allows us to access the database using a nonstandard variant of the SQL query language.
 We can use SQLite in various applications for internal storage.
 Prototyping an application using SQLite is possible so that we can port the code to a